ITISFoundation/osparc-manual-z43/docs/Studies/Services/FilePicker.md

 ### Alternatively
 1. Create the service by double-click any empty area in the workspace and choose the File Picker
-2. Enter the service options by double-clicking the **File Picker**
+2. Access the service options by double-clicking the **File Picker**
 3. Click the ```Add File``` button on the bottom right hand corner of the options
 4. Choose a file from your local computer